tognmar/PortfolioPage/README.md

-## CollecTic
+# CollecTic

-- CollecTic is a full-stack web app developed as a 3-week project for concert and event enthusiasts to digitally archive and showcase their ticket collections.
-Users can upload or photograph tickets, and AI extracts event details (artist, venue, date, location), which are stored in a personal gallery.
-An interactive map displays all attended event locations.
+CollecTic is a full-stack web application built over a focused 3-week sprint by a passionate team of three, crafted especially for concertgoers and event lovers to digitally preserve, organize, and share their treasured ticket collections.
+This project was born from a shared love for live experiences and the desire to keep those memories alive in a unique way.
+Users can upload or photograph their tickets, while AI seamlessly extracts key event information—artist, venue, date, and location—saving it all to a personal, searchable gallery.
+An interactive map is highlighting every event attended across diverse locations.
+More than just an archive, CollecTic makes it easy to revisit, organize, and share your musical and event milestones with others who share your passion.

-🔧 Note: This project is a work in progress.
+> _Note: This project is a work in progress, with ongoing improvements and feature development._

 ### Key Features

-- **Upload or Photograph Tickets:** Add tickets by uploading an image/PDF or taking a photo directly within the app.
+- **Upload or Photograph Tickets**
+  Add ticket images or PDFs, or capture photos directly within the app.

-- **AI-Powered Ticket Scanning:** Automatically extract event details (artist, venue, date, location) using GPT-4o-mini via the OpenAI API.
+- **AI-Powered Ticket Scanning**
+  Automatically extract event details—artist, venue, date, and location—using GPT-4o-mini via the OpenAI API.

-- **Personal Ticket Gallery**: View and manage a personalized, visual archive of your event history.
+- **Personal Ticket Gallery**
+  Seamlessly manage a private, visual archive of your event history.

+- **Interactive Map**
-- **Interactive Map of Events:** All attended event locations are plotted on a Leaflet.js-powered map.
+  Visualize all attended event locations on a digital map.

+- **Social Features**
-- **Social Features:** Follow other users, view their profiles, and explore their ticket collections.
+  Follow other users and browse their collections to connect with the community.

 ### 🛠 Tech Stack
 - Frontend: React, TailwindCSS, DaisyUI
 - Backend: Django, Python